blip-lorist/coin-for-tech-conf/README.md

   - Scheduling recurring, automated tasks with cron (and perhaps Whenever gem assistance)
   - Getting a bot to post all by itself (you can do it, little bot!)
-  - Learning more about the bot community
+  - Learning more about the bot communit.
+Release the bots! 👾👾👾

 ## Technologies / Frameworks / Patterns